-The City of New York provides a dollar for dollar match to the ESG award through City Tax Levy funds.
-In addition to the required matching funds, the City of New York provides additional City Tax Levy expense and capital funds that are used for family facilities and for overall agency administration.
-DHS also receives funding through Federal Temporary Assistance to Needy Families (TANF) and Homeless Assistance Funds from the State of New York, which are used for both single adult and family facilities and programs.
-A combination of all funding sources is dedicated to addressing the needs of homeless single adults and families and overall agency administration.
+The City of New York provides a dollar for dollar match to the ESG award through City Tax Levy (CTL) funds.
+In addition to the required matching funds, the City of New York provides additional CTL to fund Family and Single Adult facilities and programs, as well as overall agency administration.
+DHS also receives funding through the Federal Temporary Assistance for Needy Families (TANF) block grant, as well as Adult Shelter funding from the State of New York.
+A combination of all funding sources is dedicated to addressing the needs of homeless single adults and families in NYC.